ElementsProject/lightning/doc/lightningd-config.5.md

 Specifying this enables sending, forwarding and receiving onion messages, which are in draft status in the BOLT specifications.

+ **experimental-all-onion-messages**

+Specifying this enables the same as **experimental-onion-messages**, but also allows even numbered messages to be sent.

  **experimental-offers**

 Specifying this enables the `offers` and `fetchinvoice` plugins and